-The Otago CDEM Group is the lead agency for welfare for any emergency where:
+The Otago CDEM Group is the lead agency for welfare services for any emergency where:

-- The Otago CDEM Group are the lead agency (as per the lead agency Table 4). - The Otago CDEM Group are specifically requested to provide welfare support by another lead agency.
+- The Otago CDEM Group is the lead agency (as Table 4). - The Otago CDEM Group is specifically requested to provide welfare services by another lead agency.